Preetam/vlmap/README.md

 // A start key and an end key are required, but one can
 // use `\x00' and `\xff' as the start and end, respectively,
-// to essentially read from the entire range. vlmap_iterator* vlmap_iterator_create(vlmap* m, uint64_t version,
+// to essentially read from the entire range.
+//
+//             [startkey, endkey)
+// The start key is inclusive, but the end key
+// is exclusive.
+Getting a range from `a' to `f' will
+// not include a key matching `f'.
+// Appending a `\xff' to the end key should give
+// the range [startkey, endkey]. vlmap_iterator*
+vlmap_iterator_create(vlmap* m, uint64_t version,
 	uint8_t* startkey, int startkeylen,